-The Wrangler denim factory, the largest employer in Hackleburg, was leveled by the tornado.
-Fortunately, only one employee was killed as the factory was nearly empty when the tornado struck.
+The Wrangler denim factory, the largest employer in Hackleburg, was reduced to a pile of twisted metal.
+Fortunately, the factory was nearly empty when the tornado struck and only one employee was killed.
 (Bill Castle / ABC 40)

 Views of extreme damage to the Wrangler factory.
 Tattered jeans were found more than 50 miles away.
 Additionally, vehicles in the area were carried long distances, and some were so thoroughly mangled that they were impossible to identify.
 (Imagery courtesy of Niccolò Ubalducci)

 Aerial views of damage near the Wrangler factory with street views of the respective buildings before the tornado.
 Extensive wind rowing was visible after the tornado, a damage feature unique to the most violent tornadoes.
 (Damage shot by Bill Castle / ABC 40).